husamrahman/bits-and-bites/README.md

 ### ------------ \{ Summary \} \------------

 - #### **[ 👨‍👩‍👧 Personal ]**
-    - Husband - Father to a beautiful daughter
+    - Husband - Father to a beautiful daughter and son
     - Pastry Lover
     - Coffee Fiend
 - #### **[ 🧳  Work ]**